HashimThePassionate/ultimate-mysql-bootcamp/01_retrieving_data_from_a_single_table/01_The Select Statement/readme.md

  USE <Dbname> || use <Dbname> -- use your own database USE mydb || use mydb
  ```
+- `-- ` is used to comment anything in SQL
 ## The SELECT Statement
 **Introduction**
 - The `SELECT statement` is one of the fundamental SQL commands used to retrieve data from a database.